 as permanent resident applications, naturalization applications and work

+permits.
 The authorization to collect this surcharge for asylum applications and

 related applications was left out of the homeland security bills passed